aimeos/aimeos-docs/src/frontend/jsonapi/basket-services.md

     });
     ```

-This returns the list of payment or delivery options (or both if the "filter" parameter is omitted) including the associated texts, price and images due to the "included" parameter:
+This returns the list of payment or delivery options (or both if the "filter" parameter is omitted) including the associated texts, prices and images due to the "included" parameter:

 ```json
 {